abbcyhn/m-assembly/ch5/README.md

 - Write a program that will create a file called heynow.txt and write the words "Hey diddle diddle!" into it.

+- Make the program able to either operate on command-line arguments or use STDIN or STDOUT based on the number of command-line arguments specified by ARGC .

+- Modify the program so that it checks the results of each system call, and prints out an error message to STDOUT when it occurs.

 ## Questions:
 - How to read command line argument as integer? [explore_passarg.s](explore_passarg.s)